 Where these apps vary most is the amount you pay for bill negotiation.
 Trim charges a 25% fee of your savings, and Truebill lets you decide what percentage you want to pay when you submit your negotiation request.
 So, with Trim, you will save more off the bat.

-However, Trim can also negotiate bank fees, medical bills, and rent.
+However, Trim can also negotiate bank fees like overdraft fees and late fees, medical bills, and rent.
 It can also assess your student loans and car insurance, provide financial coaching and help you calculate your debt.

 Truebill vs. Mint

 So, is Truebill better than Mint?
 Well, you all know how I feel about Mint.
 I’m a huge fan.
 But, whether or not one of these is better than the other really depends on your needs.
 They are both great for keeping track of spending and budgeting.
 They both also offer you access to your credit score as well as bill payment tracking.
 But, Mint does not offer a bill negotiation service; nor can Mint help you cancel subscriptions.
 So, if you are looking for an app that offers these services, then Truebill is the best option for you.
 If you are just looking for budgeting help, then go for Mint.

 During my research I did see some complaints about Truebill.
 According to Clark.com, some Truebill users have had issues with them changing things, like cell phone plans or cable packages in order to score a savings.
 But, Truebill swears up and down on their website that they will never downgrade or remove services to get you a better rate.
 So, the fact that this is happening to users is worrisome to me.

 Another thing to take note of is the fact that as of writing this article, Truebill’s profile on Better Business Bureau only has 1 out of 5 stars, but you can’t read any of the reviews.
 There is a message saying that their profile is currently being updated and that you can’t read any existing reviews at this time.
 So, it’s up to you to interpret what that means.